olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 It can probably be shortened with a mock effect handler class.

+NB: Both mocking and effect handler are white-box testing, assuming internal knowledge of a function.

 The question is how this technique scales with the introduction of more and more injected classes.
 Imagine a command object which needs access to a SQL database, Redis, file system, uses curl and logging.
 Mocking would involve at least five mocks:

 ```php